Practically every Unix and Linux system includes the

 Warning: Permanently added 'sample.ssh.com' (DSA) to the list of known hosts.

 Each server has a host key, and the above question related to verifying and saving the host key, so that next time you connect to the server, it can verify that it actually is the same server.

 Once the server connection has been established, the user is authenticated.
 Typically, it asks for a password.
-However, many other authentication methods are also supported, such as public key authentication, which allows automatic logins without passwords.
 For some servers, you may be required to type in a one-time password generated by a special hardware token.

 Once authentication has been accepted, you will be at the shell prompt for the remote machine.

 It is also possible to use a different username at the remote machine by entering the command as: